향후 10년 동안 공평한 지역 개발을 이끌도록 도와주십시오.

 How will this plan be used after it is developed?

-What will the plan include?
+What does the plan include?

 What was implemented from the last comprehensive plan?